shader-slang/slang/docs/target-compatibility.md

 The unroll attribute allows for unrolling `for` loops.
 At the moment the feature is dependent on downstream compiler support which is mixed.
 In the longer term the intention is for Slang to contain it's own loop unroller - and therefore not be dependent on the feature on downstream compilers.

 On C++ this attribute becomes SLANG_UNROLL which is defined in the prelude.
-This can be predefined if there is a suitable mechanism.
+This can be predefined if there is a suitable mechanism, if there isn't a definition SLANG_UNROLL will be an empty definition.

+On GLSL and VK targets loop unrolling uses the [GL_EXT_control_flow_attributes](https://github.com/KhronosGroup/GLSL/blob/master/extensions/ext/GL_EXT_control_flow_attributes.txt) extension.

-Slang does have a mechanism to [unroll loops directly within Slang code](languge-reference/06-statements.md), in the section `Compile-Time For Statement`.
+Slang does have a cross target mechanism to [unroll loops](language-reference/06-statements.md), in the section `Compile-Time For Statement`.